Multifidelity Covariance Estimation via Regression on the Manifold of Symmetric Positive Definite Matrices: Analysis, simplification, and interpretation of the manifold regression estimator

 \subsection{Running example}

-Continuing with the setup of \Cref{sec:example_s3} with $\bfS = (\Shi, \SloOne, \SloTwo)$ and $\bfE[\bfS] = \bfSigma = (\Sigmahi, \Sigmalo, \Sigmalo)$ we demonstrate here how the properties discussed so far apply to that particular model.
-For clarity we use $\bfsfS$ to denote the specific realization of the random variable $\bfS$ which appears in our estimator.
-Owing to the tangent-space agnosticism of \cref{thm:ts_agnostic}, we can minimize the Mahalanobis distance \cref{eq:mdist_min_ex} by equivalently solving
+Continuing with the setup of \Cref{sec:example_s3} with $\bfS \!=\! (\Shi, \SloOne, \SloTwo)$ and $\bfE[\bfS] = \bfSigma = (\Sigmahi, \Sigmalo, \Sigmalo)$ we demonstrate here how the properties discussed so far apply to that particular model.
+For clarity we use $\bfSreal$ to denote the specific realization of the random variable $\bfS$ which appears in our estimator.
+Owing to the basis independence described in \cref{thm:ts_agnostic}, we can minimize the Mahalanobis distance \cref{eq:mdist_min_ex} by equivalently solving